sebsto/UTI/README.md

 It allows to force opening `.webloc` files with the browser of your choice on macOS Ventura 13.1 by changing the `com.apple.web-internet-location` UTI handler.

-It requires ro modify the code to suit your needs.
-Read the comments :-)
+It requires to modify the code to suit your needs.
+Read the comments in the code :-)

 ## Usage

 - change code to use your browser bundle id
-- `swift run`
+- Type `swift run`

 ## Prerequisites